V-Sekai-fire/entities-godot-cineform/README.md

 A GDExtension that gives Godot's Movie Maker a CineForm exporter.

-Godot records offline video through `MovieWriter`.
-It ships two writers, an AVI of raw uncompressed frames and a PNG image sequence.
-Raw AVI at 1024 by 1024 costs 3 GB for every 1000 frames.
-CineForm costs about 127 MB for the same frames, and every frame stays a keyframe.

 Set the output file extension to `.cfhd` and this writer claims it.

 ## Build